Tinnci/flutter_ble_hid_peripheral/README.md

 A Flutter plugin that allows your Flutter application to act as a Bluetooth Low Energy (BLE) Human Interface Device (HID) peripheral, specifically for emulating a keyboard and a mouse.

+**Important Note: This project is currently not working.
+If you have any ideas or clues on how to fix it, please feel free to contact me.**

 ## Features

 *   Advertise as a BLE HID Keyboard